 Both species use a combination of fin motions to move, including pectoral and caudal.
 They’re quite maneuverable but also easy for predators to catch up to.
 Pufferfish have excellent eyesight and the ability to move their eyes independently, which is often helpful when trying to outmaneuver predators.
 Some species are also able to change their patterns or the intensity of their colors depending on the environment and if they feel they’re in danger.
 Their color and unusual ability to inflate their bodies have made them one of the best-loved marine creatures and an often sought-after pet.

 Pufferfish Diet and Habitat

 Within the pufferfish, the poison is mainly found in the ovaries and liver.
-But, there is also some in the intestines, muscle, and skin.
+But, there are also some in the intestines, muscles, and skin.
 Interestingly, there are some puffers that aren’t as toxic.
 For example, the northern puffer is a delicacy in North America and is far less dangerous than its relatives elsewhere in the world.

 Currently, scientists believe that pufferfish get their toxin from the food chain, specifically from the tetrodotoxin-producing bacteria that they consume.
 Studies have shown that pufferfish bred outside of these waters do not develop the ability to produce the toxin.